Clement-O/Projet_07/README.md

 ```
 Without them, the script will simply fail.
 (It won't be able to initialize and query the Google Maps API).

-A live demo is available here : ADD_ADDRESS .
+A live demo is available here : https://grandpy-coa.herokuapp.com/ .